Priority Thematic Public Humanities Research Incubator Grants

 REPORTING REQUIREMENTS

-Recipients agree to submit a final brief report on the project supported by the incubator grant, and to be featured in Hub communications (including our website, annual report, and social media).
+Recipients agree to submit a final brief report on the project supported by the Incubator grant, and to be featured in Hub communications (including our website, annual report, and social media).
 Any promotion of your project should acknowledge that this is a Public Humanities Hub-funded project by including the Hub logo.
 Depending on your project, the Hub may also be able to provide communications and event support.

 APPLICATION PROCEDURES